VelocitasImperium/Lynx-gt3/LynxGT3-guide.md

 You can choose to use the already proven (strongly recommended) [**DDC code**] (https://github.com/andreasdahl1987/DahlDesignDDC) by Andreas Dahl.
 In this section I'll cover the option of using our code, and in the last section there are the instructions if you want to do it yourself or make some modifications.

-To program the Arduino you will need to upload the provided hex(Taurus V2.hex).
+To program the Arduino you will need to upload the provided hex(Lynx V2.hex).
 I use Simhub because it's based on the AVRDUDE software and comes with a simple GUI, but you can use whatever you like.

 First open simhub(latest version if possible) and go to the arduino page, then click on the blue button that says "Open arduino setup tool", select your board, serial port and click on the bottom toggle, like in this photo(your port may be different).